 Your scheme members may ask you how much the pension scheme costs.
-You can ask your pension provider to demonstrate how the costs and charges you pay them represent value for money.
+You can ask your pension provider to demonstrate how the costs and charges you pay them represent good value.
 All costs and charges should be justifiable and fair.

 The pension scheme literature produced by your pension provider for your staff should include information about the contributions paid by them, and by you as the employer and the tax relief provided by the Government.
 It should also include information about costs and charges, and who pays them (ie you or the scheme members).

-From 6 April 2015, charge controls apply to default arrangements in DC schemes which are being used to comply with automatic enrolment duties.
-In addition, trustees of schemes providing DC benefits must include information in an annual trustee’s statement that confirms the charges and transaction costs borne by members, and explains the extent to which those costs and charges represent good value for members.
+Since 6 April 2015, charge controls have applied to default arrangements in DC schemes which are being used to comply with automatic enrolment duties.
+In addition, trustees of schemes providing DC benefits must include information in an annual chair’s statement that confirms the charges and transaction costs borne by members, and explains the extent to which those costs and charges represent good value for members.

 Your scheme members may ask you questions about their contributions to the pension scheme including:

 - how much they should contribute to get an adequate income in retirement